-The special events for the 2021/2022 school year are subject to change and will be confirmed in conjunction with Halton Region Public Health closer to the date.
+The special events for the 2022/2023 school year are subject to change and will be confirmed in conjunction with Halton Region Public Health COVID-19 guidelines closer to the dates.

 Fire Drills

 The fire drills at Nottinghill are held monthly.
 The Fire Marshall visits and inspects the preschool periodically and conducts a fire drill while present.
 Fire drill procedures are posted in each classroom.